60-Second Summary

 Pick-To-Light, Voice Picking, and RFID Systems

 Pick-to-light systems, voice picking technology, and RFID implementations all interface directly with order management and inventory systems.
-The compatibility considerations here focus on data synchronization capabilities – can your existing systems provide timely, accurate data to guide these picking technologies?
+The compatibility considerations here focus on data synchronization capabilities.
+Can your existing systems provide timely, accurate data to guide these picking technologies?
 Warehouse operators should evaluate whether real-time inventory accuracy in their legacy systems meets the requirements of these precision-driven technologies.

 Scalable Solutions